sbrisson-sudo/BigWham_dev/README.md

 ## A C++ library for vectorial Boundary InteGral equations With HierArchical Matrices

 BigWham stands for Boundary InteGral equations With HierArchical Matrix.
 BigWham is a C++ library geared toward the solution of vectorial Boundary Integral Equations arising in the **theory of elasticity**.
 A collocation Boundary Element Method specific to **fracture problem** is currently implemented (the so-called displacement discontinuity method).
+Extensions to other boundary integral equations (e.g. potential theory) or/and boundary element formulation (e.g. symmetric galerkin etc.) is possible.

 The library leverages hierarchical matrix algorithms: the resulting boundary element discretization thus scales as $n O(\log n)$ for both storage requirements, creation time, and matrix-vector product computational time.
 The library uses OpenMP for multithreading.
 It is possible to implement new boundary element kernels if desired.

 BigWham primary focus is on fracture / dislocation problems in unbounded domains using the hyper-singular traction BIEs of quasi-static elasticity, with the displacement discontinuity as the primary unknowns.
+As a result, for users, the library interface is focused -at this point- solely on this type of program.

 The elements currently available are strictly discontinuous, mostly with constant interpolation of the displacement field over the elements.

-#### Kernels / Elements type
+#### Kernels / Elements type for elasto-static

 The following table describe the quasi-static elasticity hyper-singular kernels currently available and fully tested (as of version 1.0).